jeffparsons/hope/README.md

 A WIP `rustc` wrapper for caching build artifacts.

+Assumes the use of Cargo, and will never support non-Cargo-based workflows.

 ## Status

 - Incomplete
 - Only minimally tested, so probably buggy
+- Only tested on Linux and macOS, so probably doesn't work on Windows
 - **May eat your data, pets, or other loved ones**

 ## How do I use it?